 The State Bushwalking Team trains and supports Leaders and youth members in bushwalking leadership and skills.
-This includes Venturers wishing to gain skills prior to undertaking the Queen's Scout Award Expeditions, and also for Leaders seeking to reaccredit or validate their current skills.
+Includes Venturers wishing to gain skills before they, undertake the Queen's Scout Award Expeditions, and also for Leaders seeking to reaccredit or validate their current skills.
 Team members are either active Section Leaders or Adventurous Activity Leaders.
-This support is:
+Support is:

 - Training for Leaders and youth members.

 - The provision of resources.

 - Ideas of where to go and what to do.

-- Hire of equipment e.g. GPS.
+- Hire of equipment, e.g. GPS.

 - Advice and assistance to undertake new locations and activities.

-Follow us on Facebook for hints, tips and upcoming events - ScoutBushwalkers
+Follow us on Facebook for hints, tips and upcoming events - ScoutBushwalkersVic